From random-walks to graph-sprints: a low-latency node embedding framework on continuous-time dynamic graphs: Methods

 Compared to equation \ref{eq:exponentially_moving}, one can observe that the remaining sampling over single-hop neighbors is abolished, at the cost of imposing a more strict dependence on time.
 The advantage of algorithm~\ref{alg:streaming_singlesummary} is that no list of neighbors needs to be stored.
 Moreover, algorithm~\ref{alg:streaming_singlesummary} can be applied in parallel to both the source node and the destination node, and therefore edges are not required to be directed.
 In fact, while we derived equation \ref{eq:graph_sprints} from random-walks, the attentive reader can notice that it can be interpreted as a special case of message passing where all neighbor summaries are aggregated using a weighted average, with weights that are biased by recency, and where the average is computed in a streaming fashion over time.

-One special type of feature are the degree features (in- and out-degree).
+One special type of feature are the ones that have monotonically increasing values, exemplified by node degree features in a graph under conditions where edge deletion is non-existent.
 To avoid accumulating degrees over time, we propose to implement a streaming count of degrees per node.
 Every time an edge involving node $u$ arrives, we compute

 where $d_u$ denotes either in- or out-degree of node $u$, $\Delta t$ denotes the time differences between the current edge involving node $u$ and the previous one, and $\tau_d$ is a timescale for the streaming counts.
+This approach prevents values from growing too large and provides information about not only the structure but also the velocity and recency of edge additions.
+In financial crime detection, for example, it’s important to know if an account starts having more transactions than usual suddenly.